Okay CHILDREN, time to take a break!Originally posted by Big Booger

 phish is a 14 hour a day gamer LOL

-And that's with dial up.....watch out if he ever convinces his significant other for cablephish is a 14 hour a day gamer LOL
+And that's with dial up.....watch out if he ever convinces his significant other for cable

 I am a hardcore gamer that only has time for 4 hours a WEEK!!!, and they are usually in the weekend.
 I barely have time around TZ.
 I don't have time to study.
 I spend all my time deleting SPAM email from my inboxes.
 DAM SPAM